aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartframe/_index.md

 ### getHeight() {#getHeight--}

-Gets or sets the height of frame in units of 1/4000 of the chart area.
+Gets or sets the height of the frame in units of 1/4000 of the chart area.

 ```javascript
 getHeight() : number;